NASCAR Cup Series at Phoenix Raceway: Manufacturer wins

-Fall race
+October race

-It is one of five NASCAR races run with a length measured in kilometers; the Shriners Children's 500 (the other Cup Series race at Phoenix which is held in the spring) and three of the Cup Series' road course events (the Toyota/Save Mart 350, Go Bowling at The Glen and Bank of America Roval 400) are the others.
+The Freeway Insurance 500 is the current name of the October race.
+It is one of five NASCAR races run with a length measured in kilometers; the Straight Talk Wireless 500 (the other Cup Series race at Phoenix which is held in the spring) and three of the Cup Series' road course events (the Toyota/Save Mart 350, Go Bowling at The Glen, and Bank of America Roval 400) are the others.

 History

-This race ran from 1998 to 2019, as the date went to the NASCAR championship race in 2020.
-The date returned in 2026 as a non-championship race.
+This race from 1988 to 2019 was either the third to last or penultimate race of the season.
+From 2020 to 2025 it was the season finale as the date went to the NASCAR Championship race in 2020.

+Freeway Insurance was announced as the title sponsor, after the announcement of Freeway becoming a Premier Partner in the Cup Series.